Lie Neurons: Adjoint-Equivariant Neural Networks for Semisimple Lie Algebras: Related Work

 Our model structure resembles the MLP style of Vector Neurons \citep{deng2021vector}, but our work models the equivariance of arbitrary semisimple groups under adjoint actions.
-Lie algebra is the input space of our network, representing transformation data.
+Different from Vector Neurons, the input domain of our method is the Lie algebra.
+When working with $\mathfrak{so}(3)$, our method specializes to Vector Neurons, with an additional nonlinearity and a geometric mixing layer.